u-boot/u-boot/tools/buildman/buildman.rst

 along with a summary at the end.

 When using buildman from an IDE, it is helpful to drop this behaviour.
-Use the -I/--ide option for that.
-You might find -W helpful also so that warnings do not cause the build to fail:
+Use the ``-I/--ide`` option for that.
+You might also find -W helpful so that warnings do not cause the build to fail:

 .. code-block:: bash